-In tandem with the increasing need for grain-free products, grain-free and gluten-free claims needed to be standardized and implemented.
-In the development of the Grain-Free Gluten-Free Certification Program, The Paleo Foundation designed a two-round audit system that includes stringent and accredited lab-testing to ensure that certified products have met the requirements.
+In tandem with the increasing need for grain-free products, grain-free claims needed to be standardized and implemented.
+In the development of the Grain-Free Certified Program, The Paleo Foundation designed a two-round audit system that includes stringent and accredited lab-testing to ensure that certified products have met both grain-free and gluten-free requirements.
 The Standards for this program are outlined herein.